YimingXu1213/llm-cluster/README.md

-# llm-cluster (Under Construction)
+# ClusterFusion

-This is the repo about using LLM as the backbone for clustering problems.
+This is the repo for ClusterFusion: Hybrid Clustering with Embedding Guidance and LLM Adaptation

 datasets/